Xilinx/fpga24_routing_contest/docs/results.md

 * 4th Place: [Team Cuckoo (Peking University)](#team-cuckoo-peking-university)
 * 5th Place: [Hao^3 (University of Science and Technology of China)](#hao3-university-of-science-and-technology-of-china)

+For an overview of the reuslts, please see these [slides](fpga24-contest-slides.pdf) presented at the ISFPGA conference.

-*Slide and videos posted with permission from and attributed to the corresponding teams.*
+*The following slides and videos posted with permission from and attributed to the corresponding teams.*

 ## GRoute (University of Guelph)